smaeul/kvm-admin/README.txt

 ==================
 Its recommend to use an unprivileged user.
 It can set in the global configuration file /etc/kvm/config/kvm.cfg

 Uncomment:
 	# optional, add an user kvm to run the qemu-kvm process
 	runas = kvm

-Each guest configuration file can have this option too.
+Each domain configuration file can have this option too to use for each domain a different user.

-Example to use a system user kvm on debian.
+Example to use an system user kvm on debian.
-If qemu-kvm already is installed,then add only the group kvm and modify the /etc/passwd.
+If qemu-kvm already is installed then add only the group kvm and modify the /etc/passwd.

-	addgroup --gid 116 kvm_test
+	addgroup --gid 116 kvm
-	adduser --system --gid 116 --uid 116 --home /var/run/kvm_test --disabled-password --shell /bin/false kvm
+	adduser --system --gid 116 --uid 116 --home /var/run/kvm --disabled-password --shell /bin/false kvm
 	chown kvm:kvm /var/run/kvm  (or /usr/local/var/run/kvm)
     chmod 750 /var/run/kvm  (or /usr/local/var/run/kvm)